Alex Lahey: 2016–2018: B-Grade University and I Love You Like A Brother

-2019-present: The Best of Luck Club and The Answer Is Always Yes
+2019–present: The Best of Luck Club and The Answer Is Always Yes

 In May 2019, Lahey released her second album The Best of Luck Club.
 The album was produced by Catherine Marks along with Lahey.
 Lahey spent all of 2019 touring Australia, North America, Europe and the UK and had extensive touring plans for 2020 before they were cancelled due to the COVID-19 pandemic.
 The song "Misery Guts" from the album was featured in the video game Tony Hawk's Pro Skater 1+2.

 In 2020, Lahey wrote and recorded the original song "On My Way" for Sony Pictures Animation's The Mitchells vs. the Machines, now Netflix’s biggest original animated release of all time.
 The song was also released on the official film soundtrack via Sony Classical.

 On 21 October 2021, Lahey revealed she had signed with Liberation Records and released "Spike the Punch".

-On 31 August 2022, Lahey released single "Congratulations" and announced national tour, commencing in October 2022.
-It will be her first since 2019.
+On 31 August 2022, Lahey released a single, "Congratulations", and announced a national tour, her first since 2019, beginning in October 2022.
 Her third studio album, The Answer Is Always Yes, was released on 19 May 2023.

+In February 2026, Lahey launched a podcast called AL, Kate & All Their Mates with former AFLW player Kate McCarthy.

+Lahey celebrated the 10th anniversary of debut EP B-Grade University, expanding the original release with new re-recordings.